 Always warm-up and cool-down before and after play.
 This should involve some stretching of your arms and legs, and some light jogging.
 Do the same at the end of the game, ending with the stretches.

-Remember to drink plenty of water, especially during warm weather, and you can even take light snacks.
+Remember to drink plenty, especially during warm weather, and you can even take light snacks.
 You will see professional players taking a drink or eating banana during a break in play.

 Hitting the tennis ball